ianwagner/campfire/docs/ad-recipe-setup.md

 ## Output
 The system intelligently matches the chosen options to generate an ad recipe.
 The resulting recipe is displayed in the table.

+## Recipe Table
+Generated recipes appear as rows in a table.
+The table columns list the chosen component values, the generated copy, and the ad recipe number.
+This structure lets you scan component selections alongside the resulting text.

 ## Recipe Type Tab
 The Recipe Type tab lets an admin define:
 - The form layout presented to the user.